 These loans have been designed to boost room remodel, additions, and complete makeovers.
 Statistics estimate that a better work environment led to about 30% of renovations at home.
 Further, additions like gyms, spas, and steam rooms were topped only by adding office space to the premises.
 Kitchen renovation, while still in vogue, took a back seat this year.

 Have a Contingency Fund

 Even when you have all estimates in writing, renovation models overrun your budget.
 Therefore, it is best to have a contingency fund in place.
 The ideal contingent budget should be about 10%–20% of the project’s total cost.
 There are a few ways to avoid outdoing your budget.
 They are:

 - Do not make any changes to the original plan.

 - Move out of the room the night before to avoid delay of work.

 - Stick to the schedule.

 Use an alternative plan

-This option is the last in line due to the high costs associated with it.
+This option is the last in line due to its high costs.
 That said, it is still an option nonetheless.
 Have an alternative plan with which you can pay for the renovation.
 This can mean a complete payment and help you cover the difference between budget and actual costs and any cost overruns.

 You want to renovate your home to add more space, make it more contemporary, or get a better price for it.
-No matter what your reason for home improvement, the renovation loan rate is in your favor.
+No matter what your reason for home improvement is, the renovation loan rate is in your favor.
 You now don’t have to think twice about getting your dream home.